“There are different kinds of spiritual gifts, but the same Spirit is the source of them all.”

-Several years ago, the Holy Spirit completely turned my understanding of the Church– upside down.
-It took some time.
-I found that over many years I had made the Body of Christ into a competitive sport.
-And although I wouldn’t of phrased it exactly that way, it was how I approached the Christian brothers/sisters in my life.
+Several years ago, the Holy Spirit upended my understanding of the Church.
+It took some time, as I’ve been in full time ministry for almost 40 years now–and that can be good (or bad.)
+But I’ve found that over years I had made the Body of Christ into a competitive sport.
+And although I wouldn’t of phrased it exactly that way, it was how I approached the Christian brothers and sisters in my life.

-However, we are probably more inclined to operate out of our own bitterness or frustration.
-Rather than accepting others, we look for any reason at all to invalidate and disparage.
-We scour and search for anything to minimize or reject our “competitor.”
+However, we are probably more inclined to operate out of our own envy or frustration.
+Rather than accepting others, we look for any reason at all to invalidate and disparage them.
+We scour, and we search for anything to minimize or reject our “competitor.”
 To bolster our efforts, we label it as “discernment.”
-This justifies us, as we think that it is “protecting” the Church.
+This justifies us, as we think that it is protecting the Church.

-A necessary thought.
-What about when a gift is seen in someone 30 years younger than you?
-Paul wrote young Timothy precise instructions on how to handle his youth and understand how he should understand his position in the Body.
+A necessary thought must be embraced.
+What about those who have a gift that is seen in someone 30 years younger than you?
+Paul wrote young Timothy precise instructions on how to handle his youth, and understand how he should understand his position in the Body.

 “Don’t let anyone think less of you because you are young.
 Be an example to all believers in what you say, in the way you live, in your love, your faith, and your purity.”

 1 Timothy 4:12

 We honor the Spirit most when we honor his gifts.
 We should respect the giftedness that others may have.
 Humility often varies with the person, the gift and the maturity.
 And yet, it would be foolishness for us to think we have settled this issue, once and for all.

 Someone once told me, “Gifts are something you do gracefully.”
 (I like that.)
 But there are no cookie cutters when it comes right down to it.
 And one last thought, which I only hope is a wise course for us to consider–